 The Companies' Creditors Arrangement Act provides a legislative framework for the reorganization of insolvent corporate debtors.
 It enables an insolvent company to seek a court order staying its creditors from taking action against it while it negotiates an arrangement with them for the rescheduling or compromise of its debts.

-The Winding-up and Restructuring Act (justice.gc.ca) (WURA), jointly administered by Industry Canada and Finance, provides an alternative framework to the Bankruptcy and Insolvency Act for the liquidation and distribution of an insolvent corporation's assets among its creditors.
-It is the only legislative vehicle available for the liquidation of major financial institutions, including banks, insurance companies and trust and loan companies, none of which can be liquidated under the BIA.
+The Winding-up and Restructuring Act, jointly administered by Innovation, Science and Economic Development Canada and the Department of Finance Canada, provides an alternative framework to the Bankruptcy and Insolvency Act for the liquidation and distribution of an insolvent corporation's assets among its creditors.
+It is the only legislative vehicle available for the liquidation of major financial institutions, including insurance companies and trust and loan companies, none of which can be liquidated under the Bankruptcy and Insolvency Act.